The work-study program allows students to work in a variety of part-time capacities while building their resumes and time management skills.

 - Connections across campus

 Resident Assistantships are salaried positions for students.
 Selection is made through the Residence Life Office.
-Students who are Resident Assistants may not be Departmental Assistants or have another on-campus job through Federal or College Work-Study.
+Students who are Resident Assistants may not be Departmental Assistants or have another on-campus job through Federal or Campus Work-Study.

 Each semester, a limited number of Assistantships are offered to qualified graduate students.
 The program provides valuable professional development experience.
 Applications are reviewed by the department for which the student would like to work.